 Antiquum Farm (grazing-based viticulture practices)

-This past spring, we experienced a beautiful private tour and tasting at Antiquum Farm with another couple, situated on their lovely patio due to COVID-19 restrictions at the time.
+Last spring, we experienced a beautiful private tour and tasting at Antiquum Farm with another couple, situated on their lovely patio.
 Andrew Bandy-Smith, the winemaker and general manager, spent so much time with us thoughtfully answering questions and then taking us on a tour into the vineyard which included meeting the resident farm dogs, KuneKune pigs, sheep, and a variety of fowl.

 Antiquum does not carry specific certifications nor use them in labeling, but their grapes are farmed using organic materials (sulfur and stylet oil for mildew control) and grazing-based viticulture is an important ecological practice at the farm.
 (Please refer to part one of this two-part series, Why You Should Consider Supporting Organic, Biodynamic, and Eco-Friendly Winemakers, for more on why certifications should not be the only factor while choosing which wineries to support.)
-Shop online here.
+Antiquum Farm is currently sold out of wine and the farm is closed for public tastings, but they anticipate reopening in late spring 2022.
+In the meantime, check out their schedule of “Winery in Residence” tastings, lunches, and dinners here.

 Civic Winery & Wines (organic and biodynamic)

 If you are in the Eugene area or are visiting the southern Willamette Valley wine region, make sure to stop by this urban winery project, which focuses on organic and biodynamic grape growing and processing.
 Civic Winery & Wines makes natural wine with minimal intervention (under its label) and is only one of a few wineries with a core focus on fermenting and aging in clay vessels.
-Their wines can be found in New York, California, Seattle, and Portland.
-They also have a wine bar with local and international natural wines and a talented chef in the kitchen.
-Shop online here (curbside available for Eugene residents).
+Their wines can be found in New York, Chicago, Washington D.C., California, Seattle, and Portland.
+They also have a wine bar with local and international natural wines, a unique event space for up to 250 people for your private event, and special food pop-ups.
+Shop online here (curbside available for Eugene residents) or subscribe to sign up for news and updates.

 King Estate Winery (organic and certified Biodynamic®)